 Will White Sox Make One More Impact Move?

-(57) throws a pitch against the Atlanta Braves in the second inning at Turner Field.
-Mandatory Credit: Brett Davis-USA TODAY Sports
+throws a pitch against the Oakland Athletics during the first inning at U.S Cellular Field.
+Mandatory Credit: Jerry Lai-USA TODAY Sports